 - Vocational Skills

-Highly trained staff provide a learning environment designed to create a positive learning experience.
-Each classroom is led by a licensed teacher.
-Each student is paired with a 1:1 Educational Aide to support him/her throughout the school day.
+PROGRAM STAFFOur staff are highly trained to safely provide a positive learning environment.
+Each classroom is led by a licensed teacher and students are matched with a 1:1 educational aide to support him or her throughout the school day.